 To accurately measure nitrate flux to coastal waters, high temporal resolution nitrate concentration measurements must compiled.
-The USGS compiles discharge measurements on a

-15 minute time interval to capture hydrographic events produced by storm flows.
+The USGS compiles discharge measurements on a 15 minute time interval to capture hydrographic events produced by storm flows.
 The RiverNet Program has shown that this short time interval is also required to calculate accurate nitrogen flux measurements during storm events (Figure 2).
 A large proportion of the nitrogen flux to coastal waters occurs during these storm events.
 But discharge alone does not control water quality in North Carolina rivers, nitrogen flux is also modulated by climate oscillations.
-These climate oscillations vary over a 1 to ten year period, so long term monitoring programs like RiverNet are needed to understand the efficacy of new regulations.
+These climate oscillations vary over a 1 to ten year period, so long term monitoring programs like RiverNet are needed to understand the efficacy of new regulations by comparing flux during similar climate conditions.